 - In response to the COVID-19 pandemic, SAMA issued a circular 189 (the "circular") dated 08 May 2020 to all insurers in the Kingdom of Saudi Arabia.
-Amongst other things, the circular instructed insurers to extend the period of validity of all existing retail motor insurance policies by further two months as well as providing a two-month additional coverage for all new retail motor policies written within one month of this circular. - The Management, in conjunction with its appointed actuary, deliberated on a variety of internal factors and concluded, that the insurer considers the extension of two months in exiting motor policies as new policy and record a premium deficiency reserve based on the expected claims for the extended 2 months period. - For new retail motor policies issued as per above circular, the premium is earned over the period of 12 month as the impact of earnings over the period of coverage. i.e 14 month are not considered significant by the management as no significant policies were written during that period. - The insurer has performed a liability adequacy test using current estimates of future cash flows under its insurance contracts at segmented level for motor line of business and recorded a Contribution deficiency reserve.
+Amongst other things, the circular instructed insurers to extend the period of validity of all existing retail motor insurance policies by a further two months as well as providing a two-month additional coverage for all new retail motor policies written within one month of this circular. - The Management, in conjunction with its appointed actuary, deliberated on a variety of internal factors and concluded that the insurer considers the extension of two months in exiting motor policies as a new policy and records a premium deficiency reserve based on the expected claims for the extended two month period. - For new retail motor policies issued as per the above circular, the premium is earned over the period of 12 months, as the impact of earnings over the period of coverage, i.e., 14 months are not considered significant by the management, as no significant policies were written during that period. - The insurer has performed a liability adequacy test using current estimates of future cash flows under its insurance contracts at a segmented level for the motor line of business and recorded a contribution deficiency reserve.